 Types of Mobile Wallet Apps

-Generally speaking, mobile device wallet apps differ based on the type of payment processing.
+Generally speaking, wallet apps differ based on the type of payment processing.

 Explore some of the most popular types of digital wallets:

-- Wallets that use mobile communication provider to send and receive money
+- Wallets that use mobile communication providers to send and receive money

 - Wallets that make mobile web payments

 - Wallets that use near field communication (NFC) built into smartphones for contactless interactions with payment terminals.

 According to another definition, mobile wallet apps can be divided into three following types:

 - Closed – mobile wallets that can be used with only one merchant.